-Many people think they’re "doing" keto, but they’re still eating plenty of protein-rich foods, so they’re really just following a low carb diet.
-Which can still be beneficial, it’s just not technically ‘keto.’
+Many people think they’re doing keto when they’re still eating plenty of protein-rich foods, which means they’re really just following a low carb diet.
+This can still be beneficial, but it’s not technically ‘keto.’

-Although carbohydrate and protein limits can vary, the general rule of thumb for a keto diet is a maximum of 20 grams of carbohydrate daily, or about 5 percent of total calories.
-Keto diets for cancer treatment are often lower, ranging from 5 percent to as low as 0.1 percent carbohydrate, with protein around 5 to 15 percent, and fat making up the rest, typically 80 to 90 percent or greater.
+Although carbohydrate and protein limits can vary, the general rule of thumb for a keto diet is a maximum of 20 grams of carbohydrate daily or about 5% of total calories.
+Keto diets for cancer treatment are often lower, ranging from 5% to as low as 0.1% carbohydrate, with protein around 5-15%, and fat making up the rest, typically 80 to 90% or greater.

-Research suggests that there just may be something to this.
-A promising new study supports the idea that the keto diet could benefit us as a complementary approach to standard cancer therapies.
+Research suggests that there might something to this theory.
+A promising study supports the idea that the keto diet could be used as a complementary approach to standard cancer therapies.
 Researchers from the University of Texas at Dallas restricted blood sugar levels in mice with lung cancer by giving them a ketogenic diet and also a diabetes drug that helped to reduce blood sugar levels.
-Both components of the study – diet as well as medication – showed potential benefit individually, and the combination of the two was even more effective.
+Both components of the study – diet as well as medication – showed potential benefits individually, and the combination of the two was even more effective.

-Dr. Lewis Cantley, Director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medical College is a Professor of Cancer Biology in Medicine and a leading cancer researcher.
+Director of the Sandra and Edward Meyer Cancer Center at Weill Cornell Medical College Dr. Lewis Cantley is a professor of cancer biology in medicine and a leading cancer researcher.
 Dr. Cantley discovered a critical enzyme called Pi3K that helped scientists understand the connection between cancer and insulin, and how cancer genes cause cancer in our bodies.
-He has studied – and continues to study extensively – how the keto diet influences cancer cells.
+He continues to study extensively on how the keto diet influences cancer cells.